alphajuliet/advent-2019/README.md

 Part 1 of this one is fine.
 We just apply a couple of simple tests to all the numbers in the range, via filter and count.
 Part 2 adds another rule that I didn't understand at first, so had to look around for an explanation.
 I was going to use regexs but realised that trying to match exactly 2 given digits is quite challenging, so ended up using a frequency analysis.

+## Day 5

+Our little computer gets tougher with the addition of some more instructions: two in part 1, and another four in part 2, plus the implementation of immediate parameters on top of the usual addressing.
+This required a bit of careful coding (and some cursing when not being careful enough) to add more state, handle modes (except for address destination parameters) to get everything lined up and working.
+The code isn't as tidy as I would like, so I might need to do some refactoring if we need to add to this machine, as I expect will be the request in later days.

 ## License